scaarg/scaarg.github.io/_posts/2020-08-29-Let's-Talk-About-Joe-Black.md

 published: true
 ---

 Just recently I watched "Meet Joe Black" again.
 I don't know how long it's been since the last time, but I know it's been at least a few years.
-And woah, was it different from what I remembered.<br><br>
+And woah, was it different from what I remembered.

 You know how they say that after you grow a certain age you start appreciating stuff you did not before?
 Well, it immediately rang a bell after seeing this movie again.
 It's not as boring, not as cheesy and I enjoyed it in a much different way than before &ndash; but still as long as I remembered.
 I found it quite _exquisite_, to be honest.
 Like it was conceived to tenderly portrait the different kinds of love that exist and how they mold us.
-I think I smiled througout the whole thing.<br><br>
+I think I smiled througout the whole thing.

 It reminded me of the movies in the Jane Austen-ish gentry genre, with but brought to modern day &ndash; well, "modern"; this thing is 22 years old (!) &ndash; with is beautiful script, particularly the quote from Willian Parrish (Anthony Hopkins) when talking to his daughter Susan (Claire Forlani):